 How to apply for Olympiad exam for class 9

-School Connect Online is Funded and incubated by Startup Oasis, Jaipur an initiative of CIIE –Indian Institute of Management Ahmadabad (IIM-A).
+School Connect Online is funded and incubated by Startup Oasis, Jaipur an initiative of CIIE –Indian Institute of Management Ahmedabad (IIM-A).

-Students who are preparing for Maths Olympiad, Science Olympiad, AI Olympiad, Coding Olympiad will get free preparation best in class materials which is supported by free videos for each topic, practice questions ,mock tests, sample papers and performance analysis.
+Students aspiring for Maths Olympiad, Science Olympiad, AI Olympiad, Coding Olympiad can get free access to the best study materials supported by video lessons on each topic, practice questions, mock tests, sample papers and performance analysis.

-School Connect Online support students with best online platform for their studies and till now we have successfully completed Online Maths Olympiad, Online Science Olympiad, Online Coding Olympiad and Online AI Olympiad.
+School Connect Online promotes the best support to aspiring students meticulously planned study materials and till now we have successfully completed Online Maths Olympiad, Online Science Olympiad, Online Coding Olympiad and Online AI Olympiad.

 - The best disciplined e-learning portal with Read, Practice,Test and Analysis flow.

 - Mock Tests to practice real exam like situation.

 - 70,000+ non repeating Questions for students to prepare for Olympiad Exam with CBSE followed syllabus.